I can escape from the world I see

 - Repeat the idea slowly as you look about you.

 - Then close your eyes and search your mind for thoughts of attack and being attacked.
-Hold each one in mind and say, “I can escape the world I see by giving up attack thoughts about ______.”
+Hold each one in mind and say, “I can escape from the world I see by giving up attack thoughts about ______.”

 Remarks: It is important to include thoughts of attack coming from you and thoughts of attack coming at you.
 The lesson says that these are just two different forms of the same thought.
 In fact, if you look closely, you will notice that every attack thought contains both aspects.
 When you are angry with someone, there is always an element of “He caused me pain in some way (which means he somehow attacked me) and that’s why I am angry.”
 And whenever you see someone attacking you, there is an accompanying anger, displeasure, or frustration directed at him.
 Thus, it is all the same, and it is all attack.
 Seeing this can motivate us to let it all go.